sowmya1283/handmadehobbies/README.md

 Circular image:

 Circular image has been added to match the handmade hobbies content which is mentioned above and is responsive according to the screen resolution.

-The image was made circular by making border radius to 50% to the actual image.
-Earlier image had a width and height of 300px but as the image was looking a bit small in larger screens , these attributes have been increased to 400px.
+The circular image conveys the message that what users will be doing when they see handmade hobbies.
+The image has seven sections where people are involved in crochet, knitting, moulding clay, painting etc.

 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image012.png)<![endif]>

 Meetup Times:

 The last section of our welcome home page is our ‘Meetup times’ section.
+A website’s “Meetup” section can greatly increase consumer interaction, offer social and educational benefits, and also will help to create a solid, dedicated client base.
+It may provide lively and engaging environment for their clients by providing a range of activities and making sure that communication is simple.

 This section provides visitors about all the necessary information about our timings of meetup events happening over the complete week.
 Based on the information provided on the website user can decide which meetup session they want to join. this meetup events tell information like time, day of the meetup and what will be the agenda of the meetup.

-Our meetup section is fully responsive.
-Flexbox is used to achieve the responsiveness of this section.
-(As you can see that Media query is not used.)

 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image013.png)<![endif]>

 All the other page contents(Similar to Gallery)

 All the pages apart from welcome home page in the website are similar like ‘Gallery’ pages.
 They have different images files loaded and are responsive to the screen sizes.
 On mobile screens, these images are loaded in single column.
-As the screen size grows bigger the column are spread-out.
+As the screen size increases the column are spread-out.
 To help the visually impaired users on the scenario of failed image loading, an alt text has been added to each image.
-A line height of 1em is added to just to make sure that in-case of image loading fails, the alt text displays properly.
-Column-count has been specified according to the screen size for responsive adjustment of the images using media query.
+In-case of image loading fails, the alt text displays.
+Columns will increase according to the screen size. (eg., for mobile single column, for tablet 3 columns and laptops four columns)

 Crazy For Crochet Page: